Jerome-Saltmarsh/neural_stream/README.md

 ```

 ## Multiple subscriptions of same type
-You are not bound to listening to a trigger by just one listener
 Any number of listeners of the same type can be created.
 ``` Dart
 NeuralStream stream = NeuralStream();